ABBAPOH/textureviewer/README.md

 ...
 ```

-Second step is to comfigure a Qt that you will use for building.
+Second step is to configure a Qt version that you will use for building.
+Specify the correct path
+to qmake if you have a Qt installed in a different location (i.e. on Mac and Windows)
 ```bash
 $ qbs setup-qt /usr/bin/qmake myqt
 Creating profile 'myqt'.